todo2088/DELL-OptiPlex-7040-Clover/README.md

 ## DVMT fix step
-1. unzip 'EFI-shell.zip' to a FAT32 partition of a USB disk
+1. unzip 'EFI-shell.zip' to a `FAT32` partition of a USB disk

    you will see some thing like this : "/Volumes/UDISK/EFI/BOOT/bootx64.efi"

+   or "E:/EFI/BOOT/bootx64.efi"
-2. reboot you machine using this this USB disk in UEFI BOOT MODE
+2. reboot you machine using this this USB disk in `UEFI BOOT MODE`

    and you will see a cmd line
 3. just run `setup_var 0x350 0x2` using this cmd line